zoë kravitz on prejudice, sexiness and starring in dope

 Ah yeah, it's the same thing that comes when people project certain ideas of what you should be, what your relationship is like with your family and that you get things easily, so you're automatically a brat.
 I ignore it.
 People are always going to say all kinds of stuff and you have to know your intentions and try to keep that truth very close to you.

 Those female characters in film - especially if they are the love interest - are one-dimensional and I think that Rick did a really good job of adding different layers to Nakia.
-I feel like Nakia is presented first as the pretty girl in the neighborhood and once you get to know her, there's more going on.
+I feel like Nakia is presented first as the pretty girl in the neighbourhood and once you get to know her, there's more going on.
 There's a multi-layered person, especially a woman, and I see myself there.

 In what way?

 Those are the roles that I say no to because those characters are not interesting to play.
-Specifically in black cinema, I've been seeing the same characters and the same roles being played over and over again and I personally don't relate to that story and it's made me kind of sad.
-As an actor, I would like to engage a lot more with the black community and make black art because I think there is so much to offer there, but unfortunately I see the same story being told over and over again.
+Specifically in black cinema.
+I've been seeing the same characters and the same roles being played over and over again and I personally don't relate to that story and it's made me kind of sad.
+As an actor I would like to engage a lot more with the black community and make black art because I think there is so much to offer there, but unfortunately I see the same story being told over and over again.
 When I read this script, it actually spoke to me, but when I see other scripts and I think, "Oh this is the black girl role", then automatically I'm bored.

 What was the most difficult scene for you to play in this film?
 You have so many different types of scenes and emotions to play.